 You can start of with short taster courses to try out different areas for example: computer courses, childcare courses, communications and so on.
 You can then build on these, progress and and gain more accrediation in these particular areas.

 Understanding how students progress in Ireland through the PLC route can be a little tricky.
-It's worth noting that up to 20% of all applications to HEIs (Higher Education Institutes) come from the FET sector (Further Educaiton and Training) Approximately half of these applicants get a CAO offer.
+It's worth noting that up to 20% of all applications to HEIs (Higher Education Institutes) come from the FET sector (Further Educaiton and Training)

 The important point is that FET courses carry accreditation through the Quality Qualifications Ireland (QQI) framework.

 These progression opportunities are a real stepping stone for adult learners - in summary:

 |Any student with a full QQI Award at Level 5 (or 6) can use this certificate qualification to compete for a place in a Third Level College, if the college is one of the 38 HEIs that allow progression to a degree and beyond.